nci-ref-clim-data/GHCN/README.md

 The data is downloaded from the NCDC NOAA ftp server:
 ftp://ftp.ncdc.noaa.gov/pub/data/ghcn

 The files are updated daily on the server.
-We update them once a week.
+We update them once a week, the automated updates are managed via the [Jenkins accessdev server](https://accessdev.nci.org.au/jenkins/job/aus-ref-clim-data-nci/job/GHCN/).

-The script uses wget, to run: `./ghcn_download.sh`
+The script uses wget, to run: `./ghcn.sh`

 A record of the updates is kept in `update_log.txt`.